 No other events or circumstances have arisen since the end of the financial year which significantly affected or which in the judgement of the board may significantly affect the operations of the Group, the results of those operations, or the state of affairs of the Group in future financial periods.

-Consolidated
+Conso lidated

-2023 2022
+2024 2023

 \$ \$

 20. CASH FLOW INFORMATION